 4. Mailwarm: An Expensive Alternative

-Mailwarm is a straightforward and effective email warm up service.
 Mailwarm’s team has set up thousands of email accounts that your inbox will interact with on a schedule that you set.
 There’s no indication that the inboxes your emails will be sent to are real people’s inboxes, which could be a downside if ESPs look critically at your email activity.

 Once you connect your email account, you can set your email warm up schedule, and Mailwarm will start sending and replying to emails for you, warming up your account over time.

-Who is it for: Anyone sending a cold email outreach campaign that wants to avoid the spam folder
+Best for: Anyone sending a cold email outreach campaign that wants to avoid the spam folder

 Pricing: $828 per year, or $79 per month per inbox (billed monthly). $159 per month for up to three accounts.
 One of the most expensive email warming tools in this guide.